• MMAT5370

 The text/references is/are available at the CUHK library.

 The text/reference should not be treated as a substitute for the lectures.
-The lectures may present the material covered in the text in a different manner, or deviate from it entirely.
+The lectures may present the material covered in the text differently or deviate from it entirely.
 You should take your own notes in class.

 Academic Offenses